 This agreement explains how you can access and use GOG services, like GOG.COM, GOG Galaxy or GOG games and video content.

-If you are not yet 18 years old you need parental/ guardian approval to use GOG.com.
+If you are not yet 18 years old you need parental/ guardian approval to use GOG services.
 We know it sounds kind of silly – no, no – it is not our invention, but actually a legal requirement.

 2. USING GOG SERVICES AND GOG CONTENT

 You have the personal right to use GOG content and services.
-This right can be waived by us in some situations.
+This right can be suspended or stopped by us in some situations.

-2.2 When you buy or install GOG games, you might have to agree to additional contract terms with the developer/publisher of the game (e.g. they might ask you to agree to a game specific End User Licence Agreement).
+2.2 When you buy, access or install GOG games, you might have to agree to additional contract terms with the developer/publisher of the game (e.g. they might ask you to agree to a game specific End User Licence Agreement).
 If there is any inconsistency or dispute between those ‘EULAs’ and this Agreement, then this Agreement wins.